HexHive/SyzRisk/framework/README.md

 ## Note

- - Use `util/live-rc` to collect the identifiable root cause database (Linux only).
+ - Use `util/live-rc` to prepare the identifiable root cause database (Linux only).

 </details>